Tim Burton: 1995–2010: Established director

 Burton directed his first music video, "Bones", in 2006.
 "Bones" is the sixth overall single by American indie rock band The Killers and the second released from their second studio album, Sam's Town.
 Starring in this video were actors Michael Steger and Devon Aoki.
 Burton went on to direct a second music video for The Killers, "Here with Me", starring Winona Ryder, released in 2012.

-The DreamWorks/Warner Bros. production Sweeney Todd: The Demon Barber of Fleet Street, based on the 1979 Broadway musical, was released on December 21, 2007, to critical acclaim and grossed $153 million worldwide.
-Burton's work on Sweeney Todd won the National Board of Review Award for Best Director, received a Golden Globe nomination for Best Director, and won an Academy Award for Best Art Direction.
-The film blends explicit gore and Broadway tunes and was well received by critics.
-Johnny Depp's performance as Sweeney Todd was nominated for the Academy Award for Best Actor.
+The DreamWorks/Warner Bros. project, Sweeney Todd: The Demon Barber of Fleet Street, based on the 1979 Broadway musical, was released on December 21, 2007, to critical acclaim and grossed $153 million worldwide.
+Burton's work on Sweeney Todd won him the National Board of Review Award for Best Director, received a Golden Globe nomination for Best Director, and won the Academy Award for Best Art Direction.
+The film blends explicit gore and Broadway tunes and was well received by critics, with Time calling the film "bloody great."
+Johnny Depp's performance as the murderous barber Sweeney Todd was nominated for the Academy Award for Best Actor.

 In 2005, filmmaker Shane Acker released his short film 9, a story about a sentient rag doll living in a post-apocalyptic world who tries to stop machines from destroying the rest of his eight fellow rag dolls.
 The film won numerous awards and was nominated for an Academy Award for Best Animated Short Film.
 After seeing the short film, Tim Burton and Timur Bekmambetov, director of Wanted, showed interest in producing a feature-length adaptation of the film.
 Directed by Acker, the full-length film was produced by Burton, written by Acker (story) and Pamela Pettler (screenplay, co-writer of Corpse Bride), and featured the voice work of Elijah Wood, John C. Reilly, Jennifer Connelly, Christopher Plummer, Martin Landau, and Crispin Glover, among others.